a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 ![Dotplot between H. major and H.curtus chromosome 1](../assets/images/hydmaj.hydcur.png)

+Each dot in the figure represents genes that are shared between the two samples.
 ## Types of orthologs

 In addition to visualising the dotplots, it may also be interesting to know what kinds of orthologs